 Types of Poker Games

 Omaha is another popular form of poker similar to Texas Hold ’em.
 The primary distinction is that each player receives four-hole cards rather than two.
-The goal is to build the strongest five-card hand possible using two-hole cards and three communal cards.
+The goal is to build the most substantial five-card hand possible using two-hole cards and three communal cards.

-Seven-Card Stud is a classic form of poker that has been around for centuries.
-Each player is dealt seven cards, and three face down and four face up.
+Seven-card stud is a classic form of poker that has been around for centuries.
+Each player is dealt seven cards, three face down and four face up.
 The objective is to use your seven cards to create the best five-card hand you can.

 Strategies for Winning